All Episodes

 It is beneath the office of the presidency.

-It is, but it is an appeal to the stupidest of our people.
+But it is an appeal to the stupidest of our people.

-Let me tell about Ryan's budget.
+Let me talk about Ryan's budget.

 It's what he's talking about, is Paul Ryan's budget.

-Paul Ryan's budget doesn't balance for what till 2040.
+Paul Ryan's budget doesn't balance for what, till 2040?

 Paul Ryan's budget is less than a trillion dollars smaller than Obama's.